About instance settings

 Maintenance timing

-Your preference about the relative order and timing of maintenance updates.
-Receiving updates earlier lets you test maintenance updates on a test environment before your production instances get the update.
+Your preference about the relative timing of maintenance updates.
+You can receive your updates one or two weeks after the notification and test your maintenance updates in a test environment before your production instances get the update.
+You can also choose to receive the maintenance update five weeks ("week5") after the notification is sent out.
 The maintenance timing setting doesn't affect the maintenance version that Cloud SQL applies to your instance.

 If you don't set the maintenance timing setting, Cloud SQL chooses the timing of updates to your instance (within its maintenance window, if applicable).